ShacharHarshuv/open-ear/README.md

 1. Fork the repository
 2. open the respository root
+3. Install ionic globally by running `npm i ionic -g`
-3. Run `yarn` or `npm i` (you may need to install node if you don't have it installed already)
+4. Run `yarn` or `npm i` (you may need to install node if you don't have it installed already)
-4. ran `yarn start`
+5. Run `yarn start`
-5. App should be served in the browser!
+6. App should be served in the browser!

 To implement new exercises, you need to write a class that implements `Exercise.IExercise` interface.
 See examples in src/app/exercise/exercises.
 After implementing this class you will need to add it to `ExerciseService#_exerciseList`.